 These days, even the smallest of details count when trying to get new customers and drive business growth.
 Nothing highlights this better than one tiny detail that is really easy to overlook: Your local listing.
-Though they might seem like just small details at first glance, business listings are actually crucial for local businesses.
+Though they might seem like just small details at first glance, business listings are actually crucial for local businesses as a part of their online reputation management.

 Your business listing includes your business’s name, address, and phone number (referred to as your NAP).
 In this article, we’ll discuss how having these details wrong can hurt your business and what you can do to make sure that customers are able to discover your business.